markoheijnen/tabify-edit-screen/readme.txt

 == Screenshots ==

 1. How it would look like after enabling this plugin
-1. The settings page where you can manage the tabs for each posttype
+2. The settings page where you can manage the tabs for each posttype

 == Changelog ==

+= 0.9.5 ( 2016-03-03 ) =
+* Only load features once.
+Caused when plugins set a new current_screen.

 = 0.9.4 ( 2016-02-28 ) =
 * Rewrite of smart meta box detection to use Javascript instead.